Return to the first page of this site

 The infection left a big scar on my cornea and as the healing process began it started to change the shape of my cornea.
 This, in turn, caused bad astigmatism.
 I now have to wear new glasses to correct the astigmatism and I no longer have the perfect near-sight I used to have for reading and computer work.

-The moral of this story, I suppose, is that if you wear contact lenses be especially vigilant about cleaning them.
+The moral of this story is that if you wear contact lenses be especially vigilant about cleaning them.
 If you wear weekly or monthly disposable lenses change them on time.
 Although it works out more expensive, one day lenses which are just thrown away at the end of the day are a safer bet.

 Do not shower or swim wearing contact lenses.
 Acanthamoeba lives quite happily in sea and tap water.
 If the parasite gets trapped behind a contact lens it can then enter your eye.
 Make sure you always clean your hands before handling lenses and follow the lens cleaning solution manufacturer's instructions to the letter.